NilRivera/rm-project/front/README.md

 Technology (source) Main reason

-Reduxjs/toolkit [Toolkit](https://redux-toolkit.js.org/)  Avoid excessive boilerplate and makes the flux easier to read than redux.
+[Toolkit](https://redux-toolkit.js.org/)  Avoid excessive boilerplate and makes the flux easier to read than redux.
 Also, it is the first time using it so this makes the prove that it is well designed to be reachable in a short time.

-Axios [Axios](https://axios-http.com/) Library well known for all the developers that brings you all you need to make http request to the server/api
+[Axios](https://axios-http.com/) Library well known for all the developers that brings you all you need to make http request to the server/api

-Lodash [Lodash](https://lodash.com/) It offers interesting functionalities with different logic, for exemple: Debounce or isEmpty
+[Lodash](https://lodash.com/) It offers interesting functionalities with different logic, for exemple: Debounce or isEmpty

-React-toastify [React-toastify](https://www.npmjs.com/package/react-toastify) Had no time to implement the "feedback modal" and this library has all I needed.
+[React-toastify](https://www.npmjs.com/package/react-toastify) Had no time to implement the "feedback modal" and this library has all I needed.

-Styled-components [Styled-components](https://styled-components.com/) Let you style the web and also include some stats that come from the component.
+[Styled-components](https://styled-components.com/) Let you style the web and also include some stats that come from the component.

 ### Project structure